-The Department of Public Safety provides safety and security services 7 days a week.
-The 50-acre campus and affiliated locations are patrolled on foot and by vehicle.
-Staff, full-time and Public Safety department reports directly to Executive Director of Human Resources.
-The Department of Public Safety office is located in St. Mary's Hall, Rooms 108 and 111, and has a customer service window in the central lobby.
+NDNU contracts with Allied Universal Security Services to provide safety and security services 7 days a week.
+Coverage is provided from 1:30pm-10pm Monday through Friday, and from 9am to 5pm on Saturdays and Sundays.
+The 50-acre campus is patrolled on foot and by vehicle as well as via video monitoring of campus areas.
+Public Safety department staff report directly to the Director of Facilities, who reports directly to the President.
+The Department of Public Safety office is located in St. Mary's Hall, Room 111, and has a customer service window in the central lobby.

 A safe NDNU community begins with each individual.
-We encourage you to take responsibility for yourself and those around you by becoming familiar with policies and procedures, staying alert and maintaining situational awareness as you move around the campus.
-We also want you to share any concerns you may have with appropriate staff, use common sense, and care with personal belongings, keys, valuables, and ID cards.
+We encourage you to take responsibility for yourself and those around you by becoming familiar with policies and procedures, staying alert, and maintaining situational awareness as you move around the campus.
+We also want you to share any concerns you may have with appropriate staff, use common sense, and care with personal belongings, keys, valuables, and ID card.

 NDNU Public Safety Officers are not sworn peace officers.
-All full-time Public Safety Officers are registered with the California Department of Justice, Bureau of Security and Investigative Services and maintain Security Guard licensure.
-Part-time Public Safety Officers also maintain Security Guard licensure.
-All Public Safety Officers receive training in patrol procedures, investigations, interviewing, report writing, first aid, CPR, Automatic External Defibrillators (AED), use of handcuffs, and are certified in the use of a Baton and OC Spray (Pepper Spray).
+All Public Safety Officers are registered with the California Department of Justice, Bureau of Security and Investigative Services and maintain Security Guard licensure.
+All Public Safety Officers have received training in patrol procedures, investigations, interviewing, report writing, first aid, CPR, Automatic External Defibrillators (AED), use of handcuffs, and are certified in the use of a Baton and OC Spray (Pepper Spray).
 All of these devices are deployed for the protection of students, staff, visitors, and Public Safety Officers.
-Public Safety Officers are authorized to make a citizen's arrest (CA PC 834/837) of any and all persons creating disturbances against the general peace, interfering with the security of campus facilities or grounds, or interfering with or disturbing the safety and the general welfare of the university community.
+Public Safety Officers are authorized to make a citizen's arrest (CA PC 834/837) of any/all persons creating disturbances against the general peace, interfering with the security of campus facilities or grounds, or interfering with or disturbing the safety and the general welfare of the university community.
 When such a citizen's arrest is necessary, the Department of Public Safety shall, as promptly as possible, notify the Belmont Police Department to come and render assistance as needed and necessary.

-The Department of Public Safety maintains a Memorandum of Understanding with the Belmont Police Department and Tracy Police Department establishes and maintains cooperative working and information sharing relationships with campus, local, state, and federal law enforcement/public safety agencies.
-We also maintain individual and institutional memberships in associations and organizations related to the campus safety and security field.
+The Department of Public Safety maintains a cooperative working and information sharing relationship with the Belmont Police Department and federal law enforcement/public safety agencies.
+Our contracted provider, Allied Universal Security Services, also maintains individual and corporate memberships in associations and organizations related to the campus safety and security field.